0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

     3. Ensure you have working BYOC endpoints in your `config.json` - [see how to confirm this](node-health-and-maintenance.md#confirm-that-your-byoc-endpoints-are-working)
     4. Ensure your baker node is [running](node-health-and-maintenance.md#is-your-baker-node-working)

-## Register as a deposit or withdrawal oracle node
+## Register as a deposit or a withdrawal oracle node

 To join a deposit or withdrawal oracle first you have to register your interest in joining one.
 This can be done in [Browser](https://browser.partisiablockchain.com/blocks)